 Robot-Assisted Joint Replacement Surgery

-Providence Health-Northeast is pleased to be the first in the Midlands to offer Robotic-Assisted Joint Replacement.
+Providence Health-Northeast is pleased to be the first in Columbia to offer Robotic-Assisted Joint Replacement.
 This innovative technology can increase the amount of healthy bone and ligament that is spared surrounding the joint, which improves post-operative mobility and comfort.

 Providence Health-Northeast is offering all of these capacities starting in June 2018.